QROkes/webinoly/README.md

 Optimized LEMP Web Server.

-Linux Ubuntu + Nginx + MySQL (MariaDB) + PHP is one of the most reliable configurations to host your websites.
+Linux Ubuntu + Nginx + MySQL (MariaDB) + PHP is one of the most reliable and powerful configurations to host your websites.

 With Webinoly you can set up your web server in just one step.